 To get started with Pseudo-Distributed mode, you have two easy options:

 - Install Cloudera’s distribution from a package built for your flavor of Linux.
-Its relatively easy if you are familiar with your version of Linux, instructions are on the Cloudera website.
+It’s relatively easy if you are familiar with your version of Linux.

 I used the first method when I wanted to run Hadoop on a system that already had Oracle installed.
-Its easier to install Hadoop on Oracle server than vice versa.
-The rest of the time I’m using the VM for my tests.
+It’s easier to install Hadoop on Oracle server than vice versa.
+The rest of the time, I used the VM for my tests.

-Full cluster Mode is required when you run a more serious POC, or when you want to test some of the HA features.
+Full cluster Mode is required when you run a more serious POC or want to test some of the HA features.

-There are no easy ways to get started with a full cluster, both require a bit deeper understanding of Hadoop.
-But they are not very difficult either:
+There are no easy ways to get started with a full cluster.
+Both require a deeper understanding of Hadoop, but they are not very difficult either:

 - As an alternative, you can create the cluster in the Amazon cloud with Whirr.
-Note that this can get costly, if you forget to take the cluster down like I did last week (ouch!).
-If you are familiar with Amazon AWS services, you can follow the instructions on Cloudera website, if you are a cloud newbie, this blog post offers more handholding.
+Note that this can get costly if you forget to take the cluster down like I did last week (ouch!).
+If you are familiar with Amazon AWS services, you can follow the instructions on the Cloudera website, and if you are a cloud newbie, this blog post offers more handholding.

-OK, in one way or another, you now have Hadoop.
+O.K.
+In one way or another, you now have Hadoop.
 Now lets see how we get data on HDFS.
-I’m going to assume a Pseudo-distributed cluster here, since this is what I mostly use.
+I’m going to assume a Pseudo-distributed cluster was used here, since this is what I mostly use.

 - Copy a file: hadoop fs -put localfile /user/hadoop/hadoopfile

 - If you have large number of files (very common in my experience), a shell script that will run multiple “put” commands in parallel will greatly speed up the process.
-File copy is easy to parallelize without any need to write fancy MR code.
+File copying is easy to put in parallel without any need to write fancy MR code.

 - You can also have a cron job scanning a directory for new files and “put” them in HDFS as they show up.